arunar1/Tarento-Tasks/Git-Github/Question1/README.md

+## Q1.Concept on GitHub,GitLab and BitBucket

-### 1. Git is a distributed version control system designed to track changes in code files during software development.
+### Git is a distributed version control system designed to track changes in code files during software development.

 1. **Repository (Repo)**:
    - A repository is a storage location where Git tracks changes to files, preserving their versions and history.
 It can be local (on your computer) or remote (hosted on a server like GitHub).